By: HISTORY.com Editors

 1:50m watch

-In a surprise attack on the U.S. naval base at Pearl Harbor on Oahu, Hawaii, Japan—aligned with the Axis—devastates much of America's Pacific fleet, though its three aircraft carriers are not present.
-With approximately 2,400 U.S. troops killed and another 1,000 wounded, President Franklin D. Roosevelt calls it "a date which will live in infamy" and, the next day, the U.S. officially enters World War II, declaring war on Japan.
+In a surprise wave of attacks on the U.S. naval base at Hawaii's Pearl Harbor, Japan, aligned with the Axis, takes out America's Pacific fleet (the fleet's three aircraft carriers are not present during the attack).
+With approximately 2,400 U.S. troops killed and another 1,000 wounded, President Franklin D. Roosevelt calls it "a date which will live in infamy" and, the next day, the United States officially enters World War II, declaring war on Japan.

 Second Battle of Kharkov: May 12-28, 1942

-In a counter-offensive after Germany's attack on Moscow, the Soviet Red Army attacks Kharkov, Ukraine, with the aid of 1,500 tanks and 1,000 aircraft, but German intelligence alerts the Axis to the campaign.
-Facing nearly 300,000 casualties and gaining little traction, the Soviets are forced to concede.
+In a counter-offensive after Germany's attack on Moscow, the Soviet Red Army attacks Kharkov, Ukraine, with the aid of 1,500 tanks and 1,000 aircraft.
+German intelligence alerts the Axis to the campaign, however, and facing nearly 300,000 casualties and gaining little traction, the Soviets are forced to concede.

 Battle of Midway: June 4-7, 1942